 An array is an indexable set of things.
 As a simple example, suppose we are playing with a pair of dice and wish to record how many throws of each value (from 2 to 12) have been obtained.
-Since there are 11 possible values, in C we might write int counters[11];
+Since there are 11 possible values, in C we might write and this will in fact declare 11 variables referred to as counters[0] to counters[10] and a single integer variable throw.